 The Cambridge Audio Melomania 1's integrated microphone has mediocre noise handling, even though it has a noise gate.
 In our SpNR test, it achieved a speech-to-noise ratio of 11dB, which is okay, but indicates that it’s best-suited for quiet environments since it struggles to separate speech from ambient noise in moderate and loud environments.

 The Cambridge Audio Melomania 1 measured just over six hours of battery life on a single charge, which is decent, especially for truly wireless in-ears.
 However, this is quite a bit less than the advertised nine hours.
 Since the case is supposed to offer four additional charges, they’re more likely to provide around 24 extra hours of battery life instead of the advertised 36 hours, which is quite disappointing.
 That said, you can use one earbud independently leaving the other to charge, which can be helpful if you don’t mind listening to music in only one ear.

 The Cambridge Audio Melomania 1 aren’t compatible with a companion app.
 However, if you're looking for similar headphones with an app, consider the Cambridge Audio Melomania 1+ True Wireless.

 These truly wireless in-ears are Bluetooth compatible.
 Although they don’t support NFC or multi-device pairing, if your audio source supports Bluetooth 5.0, you may notice improved wireless range or latency results than what we measured here.

-The Melomania 1 in-ears can’t be used wired.
+The Cambridge Audio Melomania 1 in-ears can’t be used wired.

-The Melomania 1 come with a hard case that doubles as a charging dock for the earbuds and is advertised to provide 4 full complete recharges, but we haven’t tested to confirm this.
+The Cambridge Audio Melomania 1 come with a hard case that doubles as a charging dock for the earbuds and is advertised to provide four full complete recharges.
 The case recharges via micro-USB and doesn’t have any other inputs.